+The Executive Compensation Committee:

+- sets and administers the policies that govern, and reviews and approves, all compensation of our executive officers, including cash, equity and other compensation programs; - makes recommendations to the Board concerning Board and committee compensation, as well as overseeing matters related to human capital management, including the company's diversity and inclusion programs; - · reviews our stock ownership guidelines for directors and the executive leadership team; - oversees our overall compensation plans and benefit programs, as well as the approval of all employment, severance and change of control agreements and plans applicable to our executive officers; - · reviews and approves annual performance objectives and goals relevant to our executive officers; - oversees all matters related to stockholder approval of executive compensation, including the advisory vote on named executive officer compensation; and - evaluates the risk-taking incentives and risk management of our compensation policies and practices.

-The Executive Compensation Committee sets and administers the policies that govern, and reviews and approves, all compensation of our executive officers, including cash, equity, and other compensation programs.
-The Executive Compensation Committee is also responsible for making recommendations to the Board concerning Board and committee compensation, as well as overseeing matters related to human capital management, including the Company's diversity and inclusion programs.
-The Executive Compensation Committee may also review and approve equity-based compensation grants to our non-executive officer employees and consultants; however, restricted stock unit grants to our non-executive officer and Chief People Officer & Executive Vice President, Employee Experience within parameters established by the Executive Compensation Committee.
-See "Granting Guidelines for Equity Compensation-Setting Governance and Process" under "Compensation Discussion and Analysis" for additional information.
-The Chief Executive Officer is also authorized, in his capacity as a member of the Board, to approve the assumption of outstanding equity awards in acquisitions, new hire and retention restricted stock unit grants to non-executive officer employees, and restricted stock unit grants to consultants.
-In addition, the Executive Compensation Committee reviews our stock ownership guidelines for directors and the executive leadership team, which are described below in "Compensation Discussion and Analysis-Equity-Related Policies-Stock Ownership Guidelines."
+The Executive Compensation Committee is also authorized to review and approve equity-based compensation grants to our non-executive officer employees and consultants; however, equity grants to our non-executive officer employees are generally approved by a Management Committee for Employee Equity Awards appointed by the Board, currently consisting of our Chief Executive Officer and Chief People Officer & Executive Vice President, Employee Experience, within parameters established by the Executive Compensation Committee.
+See the section titled "Granting Guidelines for Equity Compensation" under "Compensation Discussion and Analysis" for additional information.
+The Chief Executive Officer is also authorized, in his capacity as a member of the Board, to approve the assumption of outstanding equity awards in acquisitions, new hire and retention restricted stock unit grants to non-executive officer employees and restricted stock unit grants to consultants.

-The Executive Compensation Committee is also responsible for oversight of our overall compensation plans and benefit programs, as well as the approval of all employment, severance, and change of control agreements and plans applicable to our executive officers.
-In connection with this oversight, the Executive Compensation Committee reviews and approves annual performance objectives and goals relevant to our executive officers.
-The Executive Compensation Committee reviews and executive officer compensation, and evaluates the risk-taking incentives and risk management of our compensation policies and practices.
-The Executive Compensation Committee has the authority to obtain independent advice and assistance from internal or external legal, accounting, and other advisors, at Adobe's expense.
+The Executive Compensation Committee has the authority to obtain independent advice and assistance from internal or external legal, accounting and other advisors, at Adobe's expense.
 The Executive Compensation Committee assesses the independence and any potential conflicts of interest of compensation advisors in accordance with applicable law and Nasdaq listing standards.
-The members of the Executive Compensation Committee are all independent directors within the meaning of applicable Nasdaq listing standards, and all of the members are "non-employee directors" within the meaning of Rule 16b-3 under the Exchange Act.
-The Executive Compensation Committee acts pursuant to a written charter, a copy of which can be found on our website at http://www.adobe.com/investor-relations/governance.html.
+The members of the Executive Compensation Committee are all independent directors within the meaning of applicable Nasdaq listing standards and all of the members are "non-employee directors" within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934 (the "Exchange Act").
+The Executive Compensation Committee acts pursuant to a written charter, a copy of which can be found on our website at adobe.com/investor-relations/governance.html.